Davos: China's Xi urges cooperation to reboot global economy | DW | 25.01.2021

 The WEF is an annual talking shop for the global elite held in Switzerland.
 It is being held online this year due to the pandemic.

-Other speakers include European Central Bank chief Christine Lagarde and French and German Economy Ministers Bruno Le Maire and Peter Altmaier to discuss "restoring economic growth".
+Other speakers include European Central Bank chief Christine Lagarde and French and German Economy Ministers Bruno Le Maire and Peter Altmaier, who will discuss "restoring economic growth."

+Speaking before the meeting, Altmaier stressed the importance of "looking forward and not back" when it comes to restoring economic growth.
+"What we create now must be more sustainable, more digital and smarter" than what would have been planned before the coronavirus pandemic.

 The January 2020 WEF, which took place in its usual Swiss Alpine resort of Davos, saw the global elite just starting to worry about a pandemic that surfaced in China a month earlier.